 If you are new to the field of HHW or used oil recycling, the HHWIE is an excellent opportunity to meet with others in your field, to learn from their mistakes, and avoid reinventing the wheel.
 Public education materials, premiums, and evaluation materials are available along with endless other program resources.

-There is an email list server started in June of 2000 on Yahoo Groups that provides contact information and provides an archive of information.
+There is Google Group that provides contact information and provides an archive of information.
 Membership is not formal and anyone that works in household hazardous waste can request to join this group and access the information.
 Traditionally, the group has been through local government referrals and is not maintained by CalRecycle.
 Join this group.